ALL WE IMAGINE AS LIGHT (India/France/Lux/Neth 2024) ***½

 Directed by Maura Delpero

 Tragedy strikes the villagers of VERMIGLIO during the war.
 And more so to the secluded village up in the mountains with the arrival of a stranger.
 A young Sicilian soldier named Pietro has carried his injured comrade Attilio all the way back to his mountain home, much of the journey with his passenger on his back.
 Hailed as a hero, Pietro is furnished with the best the village can provide.
 As a rare newcomer (and a Sicilian, so an exotic stranger), Pietro is gossiped about a lot but keeps to himself.
 He catches the eye of Lucia (Martina Scrinzi), the eldest daughter of the stern village schoolteacher (Tommaso Ragno), and soon the two are gently flirting and falling in love.
-This seemingly simple pairing of two young hearts sets o a sweeping series of events that shakes the village and a small town in Sicily, uncapping age-old misogyny, intolerance, and narrowness with tragic results.
+This seemingly simple pairing of two young hearts sets off a sweeping series of events that shakes the village and a small town in Sicily, uncapping age-old misogyny, intolerance, and narrowness with tragic results.
 Besides the romantic story, which has a twist after the couple is married with a child, it is the surroundings that make the highlight of the film, stunningly photographed looking something like an Italian Switzerland.
 Male dominance is frowned upon in the film, from the bad choices made by the patriarch schoolteacher to the often drunken son Dino and ultimately the demise of Pietro.

 WENT UP THE HILL (NZ/Australia 2024) **